venusang/ca-1666/README.md

 # ca-1666

-This Rapid Prototype was created to show several multiple choice interactions and alerts and more.
+This prototype was designed and developed to show live-interaction with Awesome Bootstrap Checkbox and the Boostrap animations and alerts that a user would experience when taking various multiple choice tests.

+The content used for this prototype is real content that could be used for student assessments.

 My Role:
 - UI and UX Design